utopia-os/utopia-ui/README.md

 # Utopia UI [![npm version](https://img.shields.io/npm/v/utopia-ui.svg)](https://www.npmjs.com/package/utopia-ui)
-Reuseable React Components to build mapping apps for all kinds of communities with focus of real life action, local connection and positiv impact.
+Reuseable React Components to build mapping apps with focus of real life action, local connection and positiv impact.

 Check [utopia-os.org](https://utopia-os.org) for more information

-*This Library is in early alpha stage.
-You are very welcome to participate in the development*

-*A Django-based Proof of Concept can be found @ [new.docutopia.de](https://new.docutopia.de).
+*In early 2021, we developed a Django-based Proof of Concept, which can be found @ [new.docutopia.de](https://new.docutopia.de).
 This map can be edited freely you can register to create an account and place them on the map.*

-Utopia UI is the approach to create a Open Source Library of JavaScript Components which should useful maps and apps to all kind of projects and communities.
+Utopia UI is the approach to create a Open Source Library of JavaScript Components which should bring useful maps and apps to all kind of projects and communities.

 ## Map UI Component